“There is no remembrance of men of old, and even those who are yet to come will not be remembered by those who follow.” Ecclesiastes 1:11 (NIV)

 In past years revisionist historians have been rewriting the worldview of Christians who have made some of the major discoveries in biology and medicine.
 It appears that postmodern revisionists are rewriting history to support their agenda of a more “secular” explanation to science.
 The Judeo-Christian worldview is not politically correct in most universities.
 This is true in regard to past scientists such as Louis Pasteur who believed in creation.
 According to reliable, primary sources such as René Vallery-Radot, Pasteur’s son-in-law, Pasteur’s unique view and application of operational science gave him a significant advantage, benefiting mankind in a number of critical areas.

 Shortly after Darwin published On the Origin of Species in 1859, Pasteur began to challenge the idea of spontaneous generation—the foundation of the evolutionary view on the origin of life.
-Pasteur’s simple, but elegant swan-necked flask experiments not only put to rest the organic life-from-non-life idea, but also set the foundation for the law of biogenesis: life only comes from life.
-The genesis of germs in hospital patients were the result of microbes having parents, not a result of spontaneous generation.
+Pasteur’s simple but elegant swan-necked flask experiments not only put to rest the organic life-from-non-life idea but also set the foundation for the law of biogenesis: life only comes from life.
+The genesis of germs in hospital patients was the result of microbes having parents, not a result of spontaneous generation.
 This revolutionary idea would have application in many areas of medicine.
 It forms the basis of sterilization, asepsis in surgery, and the germ theory of disease.

 Pasteur had the uncanny ability to combine theoretical, operational, and applied science—the mark of a truly gifted scientist.
 Pasteur understood the variability of microbes and how he could apply this principle in vaccine preparation.
-For example, he noticed that Bacillus anthracis cultures sometimes lose their pathogenic ability when heated, and then retain this modified, nonvirulent, or “attenuated” trait through many generations.
+For example, he noticed that Bacillus anthracis cultures sometimes lose their pathogenic ability when heated and then retain this modified, nonvirulent, or “attenuated” trait through many generations.
 He applied this concept to vaccinate dozens of sheep that would have otherwise died at a critical time in France.
 His understanding of this natural variation was also successfully applied in developing vaccines for chicken cholera and rabies.

 Although his scientific pronouncements were sometimes abrasive to his fellow scientists, he remained firm in his convictions, borne from painstaking research.
 Pasteur had a strong religious and humanitarian spirit.
 He firmly believed in God, as the Creator of all living things.
 From his knowledge of the Gospels, he wanted to benefit mankind by having his ideas used to “heal the sick.”

 We are in danger of losing the remembrance of noble-minded biologists with a creation worldview through whom God poured out scientific achievements.
 Indeed, the memories of man’s past discoveries in all fields are soon forgotten unless we are reminded.
 Many people are familiar with the name Louis Pasteur (fig. 1) and his amazing accomplishments in pasteurization, vaccination, and the germ theory of disease.
-Yet, few know the details of his early life regarding the spontaneous generation controversy, or his religious faith.
+Yet, few know the details of his early life regarding the spontaneous generation controversy or his religious faith.
 In recent years, Pasteur’s view on evolution and God’s creation have been openly challenged.
 The movement to revise history in America is hardly surprising as Western civilization has become increasingly hostile regarding its Judeo-Christian roots.
 In an alarming trend, history continues to be altered by politically correct revisionist historians.
 This article challenges the secular historian’s efforts to rewrite the life, beliefs, and discoveries of Louis Pasteur, in particular, his views on origins, the Christian faith, and his work on spontaneous generation as it relates to the germ theory.
 Although we have consulted over twenty-five biographies, we have focused on primary sources and quotes, with many references over eighty years old.

 The most extensive biography of Louis Pasteur was by his son-in-law, René Vallery-Radot.
 The first biography of Pasteur was written by Vallery-Radot in 1883, under Pasteur’s direct and close supervision.
 This first book was in effect Pasteur’s ghostwritten autobiography.
 (At this point in his life, he was partially paralyzed and needed assistance on many tasks.)
 The details of this book are believed to be the most accurate of any book written about Pasteur.
 Vallery-Radot’s eyewitness account of Pasteur offers rare glimpses of his motivations, family life, faith, and compassion.
 René Vallery-Radot frequently mentions Pasteur’s love of science and his desire to heal the sick, in addition to his genius in scientific matters.
 This biography would later be expanded to a two-volume set—still the most extensive biography ever written on Pasteur.